Search Articles

 Patient Rights

-Hospitals must Medicare patients information about their discharge and appeal rights.
+Hospitals must provide Medicare patients with information about their discharge and appeal rights.
 The rules require hospitals to give two notices to patients of their rights one right after admission and one before discharge.

 Within two days of admission to a hospital, the hospital must give you a notice called “An Important Message from Medicare about Your Rights” (IM).
 It explains your discharge and appeal rights.
 You must read the notice, sign it, and date it.